profile photo

 Qinghua Zhou

-Post-Doc Research Associate, King's College London
+Post-Doctoral Research Associate, King's College London

 About me: I am a researcher and engineer working on the safety and alignment of artificial intelligence systems.
 My research interests lie in exploring pathways towards robust, stable and trustworthy AI.
 These explorations include principled theoretical and computational analysis of modern computer vision and large language models, their structures, properties and methods of optimization.
 These also include the development of high-performance software, efficient scaling of large-scale simulations and interactive demos.
 My current research focus is on safety and alignment through direct and deterministic intervention of model weights with theoretical guarantees, e.g. providing methods to stain, lock, edit or attack AI models.